namer203/DEVOPS_2025/README.md

 The automation for the 1. part of the homework (vagrant) was made by Vagrant and Ansible.
 The app consists of multiple php and js files, one db file and one css file.
 The 2nd part - cloud-init - was done with cloud_init ofcourse and multipass.
 It's made for the same app.

+The link to the app we're using : https://github.com/namer203/webapp

 # --------------- VAGRANT AND ANSIBLE ---------------

 ### Solution: